 Why Use Collegedunia's Class 12 Accountancy Handwritten Notes?

-For Accountancy, handwritten notes work especially well because journal entries, ledger formats, and Balance Sheet headings recall faster from hand-drawn versions than from typeset ones.
-The notebook texture triggers a different reading pattern - the eye slows down, and during the exam the recall feels closer to your own class notes.
+For Accountancy, handwritten notes work well.
+You recall journal entries, ledger formats, and Balance Sheet headings faster from hand-drawn versions than from typed ones.
+The handwriting makes your eye slow down.
+In the exam, the recall feels closer to your own class notes.

-• Hand-drawn journal-entry templates: every chapter's key journal entries appear in a hand-drawn template with Debit and Credit columns, the way you would write them on your own answer paper.
+• Hand-drawn journal-entry templates: each chapter's key journal entries sit in a hand-drawn template with Debit and Credit columns.
+You write them the same way on your answer paper.

-• Schedule III Balance Sheet layouts in pen: Part 2 Ch 3 handwritten notes carry the Schedule III heading order with hand-drawn rule lines for Equity and Liabilities and Assets sub-headings.
+• Schedule III Balance Sheet layouts in pen: Part 2 Ch 3 notes show the Schedule III heading order, with hand-drawn rule lines for the Equity and Liabilities and Assets sub-headings.

-• Ratio formula boxes hand-drawn: Part 2 Ch 5 carries every ratio formula inside a hand-drawn rectangle, mirroring the way students box formulas in their own notebooks.
+• Ratio formula boxes hand-drawn: Part 2 Ch 5 puts every ratio formula inside a hand-drawn box, just like students box formulas in their own notebooks.

-• Cash Flow classification table in pen: Part 2 Ch 6 carries the operating / investing / financing classification reference as a hand-drawn three-column table.
+• Cash Flow classification table in pen: Part 2 Ch 6 shows the operating, investing, and financing split as a hand-drawn three-column table.

 Accountancy content image